modular-network/ethereum-libraries/CrowdsaleLib/README.md

 getTokenPurchase

 Emits an event and returns the amount of tokens that a specified buyer has purchased in the crowdsale.

+getLeftoverWei

+Emits an event and returns the amount of leftover wei that a specified buyer has to withdraw from the crowdsale.

 ### Direct Crowdsale Library Functions